-I think the easiest way to understand how a Credit Builder Loan works, is to think about the loan like a ‘Layaway’ option.
+I think the easiest way to understand how does a Credit Builder Loan work, is to think about the loan like a ‘Layaway’ option.

 Shop now, pick out what you want and then go to the ‘Layaway’ counter in the back of the store.

 You pay a small down payment and they put the products in the back for safe keeping.

 You make regular payments for your 'Layaway' items and when you make the final payment, you get to take them home.